 These deposits are protected up to the insurance limit of $250,000 per depositor, per ownership category.
 Ownership categories are: 1) single, 2) joint, 3) revocable trust, 4) irrevocable trusts, 5) certain retirement plans, 6) employee benefit plans, 7) business (corporation, partnership, unincorporated associations) and 8) government.

-The FDIC does not insure the money you invest in stocks, mutual funds, life insurance policies, annuities, or municipal securities, even if you purchased these products from an insured bank.
+The FDIC does not insure the money you invest in stocks, mutual funds, life insurance policies, annuities, safe deposit box contents or municipal securities, even if you purchased these products from an insured bank.
 FDIC insurance is backed by the full faith and credit of the United States government.

 For more information on FDIC insurance coverage, visit fdic.gov.

 In addition to insurance coverage, the FDIC has a longstanding commitment to financial education.
 Since 2001, the FDIC has developed and updated the Money Smart program to help individuals improve their financial well-being.
 Regardless of your stage of life, the program covers a range of financial topics such as how to build your financial future, manage debt and buy a home.
 Due to the current COVID-19 pandemic, the FDIC has highlighted several modules to address current financial concerns.
 See below for a list of helpful resources.

 Disasters- Financial Preparation and Recovery

 Adjusting a Spending and Saving Plan